TomPatterson9/gildedrp/public/rules.md

 - More than 5 total accumulated strikes = dissolvement of gang ​

-# Miscellaneous Rules:
+# Miscellaneous Rules

-# Law and Politics:
+# Law and Politics

 - In all regions, characters cannot hold both a position in law/army and a government position.
 If elected or appointed the character is required to resign.
 A region is defined as the USA, Mexico, and Guarma.
 Jurisdictions within these regions would apply to this rule as well.

 ​
-# Sisika Roleplay:
+# Sisika Roleplay

 - Do not break into Sisika to sell goods, perform jobs, or engage in similar activities.
 This is a maximum-security institution, and unannounced visitors will be treated as a serious security threat.
 Realistically, this would result in being shot or otherwise severely dealt with.
 This will be considered as a No Value for Life rulebreak.